JoE11-y/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 9-print_comb.c

 	 Write a program that prints all possible combinations of single-digit numbers.
 Numbers must be separated by , followed by a space

+- 100-print_comb3.c

+	Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space, The two digits must be different